 Reduce Kitchen Makeover Costs by Refinishing Countertops

 When you plan to remodel a kitchen, you have to be prepared to have a healthy budget if you want to get the results you are looking for.
 You will need to change or update your appliances, paint the floors or walls, redo some tiling and do something about the scratched and marred surface of your countertop.
-Counter tops quite often set the tone in a kitchen and add to its elegance and ambience.
+Countertops quite often set the tone in a kitchen and add to its elegance and ambiance.
 This is because it is a part of kitchen furniture, which is quite often the focal point and can help to dramatically increase its style quotient.
-However, counter tops are quite expensive and any kitchen remodeling project that requires these to be changed can add greatly to the budget.
+However, countertops are quite expensive and any kitchen remodeling project that requires these to be changed can add greatly to the budget.
 This is where countertop refinishing comes to the rescue and enables you to change the looks of the kitchen at much lower costs.
-The added advantage is that the mess that accompanies complete change of countertops, from breaking, removing debris and installing the new unit, can be completely avoided or lessened to a fair degree.
+The added advantage is that the mess that accompanies complete change of countertops, from breaking, removing debris, and installing the new unit, can be completely avoided or lessened to a fair degree.

-Refinishing of a countertop involves putting on new laminate over the existing surface.
+Refinishing a countertop involves putting on new laminate over the existing surface.
 Fortunately, most countertops come in standard sizes, and laminate material for the refinishing will easily be available, thus reducing any wastage.
 However, if your countertop is not a standard size, some wastage may be unavoidable and will slightly increase your cost.
 Fortunately, such laminates can always be used for other small projects in a home, and do not really get wasted.